 Shūnyam is the formal Sanskrit for Śūnya in common-speak.
 Etymologically, Shūnyam originate in the notion of hollowness, of ‘Empty Inside’.

-But the derivative extension of Shūnyathā continued to firmly retain the original Logical Form of its parent.
-In fact it’s most consistent definition in the higher texts has been ShūnyathāShūnyathā: ‘The Emptiness of Emptiness itself’, a full-blown Self-Eating Expression.
+[But the derivative extension of Shūnyathā continued to firmly retain the original Logical Form of its parent even if never effected.
+It’s most consistent definition in the higher texts has been ShūnyathāShūnyathā: ‘The Emptiness of Emptiness itself’, a full-blown Self-Eating Expression.]

 The result was consequential.
-Depending on the source, Shūnyathā has been interpreted both as a synonym for a conceptualized Shūnyam and otherwise as a mystic expression for some special capture of Awareness, Consciousness, or the Whole.
+Depending on the source, Shūnyathā has been interpreted both as a synonym for a conceptualized Shūnyam and otherwise as a mystic expression for some special capture of Awareness, Consciousness, or a muddled ‘Whole’.

-Without getting into the ponderous details here, the later extensions, principally the Madhyamaka, pivot off the Principle Of Co-Dependence without reaching into the Axioms of Sight and ‘Self”, in parallel to the Vedanthic stop at ‘Being: Consciousness’.
+[The literature, especially the contemporary takes, pivot off the Principle Of Co-Dependence without reaching into the Axioms of Sight and ‘Self” in exact parallel to the Vedanthic stop at ‘Being: Consciousness’.]